omare32/rme.db/README.md

+# 🚧 Repository Transition Notice

+**This repository is being reorganized.**

+## New Structure
+This repository is being split into smaller, more focused repositories under [omare32](https://github.com/omare32).

+## New Repositories
+- [ ] 01.connections
+- [ ] 02.etl
+- [ ] 03.warehouse
+- [ ] ... (more to come)

+## Purpose
+This repository is now an archive.
+Please refer to the individual repositories for the latest versions of the code.

+---
+*Last updated: 2023-02-20*

 # 🚀 rme.db
 *A comprehensive portfolio of my data science and engineering projects, showcasing expertise from database systems to cutting-edge AI/ML implementations.*